 - Expert group opinion and advising the NVWA on the basis of the calculation model

 - Modification of the analysis of trends using the new statistical method

 The knowledge generated by this project provides arguments for justifying decisions on taking samples for the NVWA's Animal Feed National Plan.
 The knowledge from the calculation model is based on science and expert opinions.
 It enables the assessment of the origin of animal feed raw materials and the likelihood that they might contain a specific contaminant.
 Knowledge of trend analyses has been used in 2013 to generate periodically fast and simple updates for contaminants that are only accessible to affiliated members.
 The analysis results are supplied by the government and industry.
 In 2014, an improved statistical analysis method will be applied to one specific contaminant to provide insight into the underlying trend.

-Risk based monitoring of mycotoxins in animal feed
+Using monitoring data to find trends: case study mycotoxins in animal feed